Frequently Asked Questions

 Why doesn't PlainWarranty include consumer reviews?

 Consumer review sites can be gamed through incentivized reviews, fake reviews, or suppression of negative feedback.
-We focus on standardized, verifiable data sources: BBB complaints (which are documented and tracked) and official plan documents.
-This gives a more comparable and harder-to-manipulate picture of company performance.
+We focus on standardized, verifiable data sources: BBB profiles and Trustpilot TrustScores (published aggregate ratings) plus official plan documents.
+This gives a more comparable and harder-to-manipulate picture of company reputation.

 What is typically NOT covered by a home warranty?